Aravindhan: Cast

+Production

+Some of the scenes (incl. the song "Poovattam") were shot at Neyveli Coal Mining and at NLC.

 Soundtrack

-The film score and the soundtrack were composed by Ilaiyaraaja's youngest son, Yuvan Shankar Raja, who made his debut in this film.
-T. Siva, the producer of the film, after hearing some of Yuvan Shankar Raja's tunes, asked him to compose a trailer music and after being impressed of it, gave Yuvan Shankar the assignment to compose the entire film score including a soundtrack for that film.
-Yuvan Shankar Raja was 16 at the time of the release and one of the youngest composers ever in the industry.
+The music was composed by Ilaiyaraaja's youngest son, Yuvan Shankar Raja, who made his debut in this film.
+T. Siva, the producer of the film, after hearing some of Yuvan's tunes, asked him to compose a trailer music and after being impressed of it, gave Yuvan the assignment to compose the entire film score including a soundtrack for that film.
+Yuvan was 17 years old at the time of the release and one of the youngest composers ever in the industry.
+Harris Jayaraj worked on the background score for around 10 days.

 Release and reception

-The film released on 28 February 1997 and flopped miserably at the box-office.
+The film was released on 16 February 1997, and failed at the box-office.
+R. P. R. of Kalki found Rathnavelu's cinematography and Yuvan's music as the only positives and concluded that the director tried to convey a message of non-violence but for the commercial needs he sacrificed the whole film for the violence.